The Connect: North Korea Scholarship

 - What leadership means or looks like to you.

-Applications for students commencing their studies in September 2023 will open on 6 September 2022.
-The deadline to complete your application is 31 January 2023.
-Please note that you must separately complete your application for your chosen course by 15 December 2022.
+Applications for students commencing their studies in September 2024 will open on 25 September 2023.
+The deadline to complete your application is 29 February 2024.
+Please note that we advise you to separately complete your application for your chosen course by 31 December 2023.

-We will let you know the outcome of your application in March 2023.
+We will aim to let you know the outcome of your application in May 2024.